top of page

 One Vexed Vanderbilt

-George Vanderbilt, son of robber baron Cornelius Vanderbilt, was interested in spas and living in the area.
-After the fire he offered Katy pots of gold for place.
-He felt every respectable gazillionaire should have his own rustic mineral spring, as they were then a fashionable bauble among the uber-wealthy.
+George Vanderbilt III (1914-1961), grandson of steamship and railroad robber baron Cornelius Vanderbilt (1794-1877), was interested in spas and living in the area.
+After the fire he offered Katy pots of gold for the place.
+He no felt every respectable gazillionaire should have his own rustic mineral spring, as they were then a fashionable bauble among the uber-wealthy.
 He no doubt thought it a fire-sale offer she couldn't refuse.

 She refused.

-She knew he'd close the place to the public and probably turn it into private playground retreat for the rich and famous -- as his opulent estate on second-choice site a half-mile down the road, built in 1949 for $250,000, indeed became.(An average house went for $7,200 at the time.)
+She knew he'd close the place to the public and turn it into private playground retreat for the rich and famous -- as his opulent estate on the second-choice site a half-mile down the road, built in 1949 for $250,000, indeed became.(An average house went for $7,200 at the time.)
+He called the 1,500 acre estate Shadow Valley Ranch.

-In the 1950s and 1960s, he reportedly hosted such notables as Harry S Truman, Clark Gable, Alan Ladd, Audrey Hepburn, Spencer Tracey, Van Heflin, Ginger Rogers and John Wayne, One imagines at least some of them must've taken the waters, maybe at special off hours time, as the grounds was only a short ways uphill.
+In the 1950s and 1960s he hosted such notables as Harry S Truman, Clark Gable, Alan Ladd, Audrey Hepburn, Spencer Tracey, Van Heflin, Ginger Rogers and John Wayne, One imagines at least some of them must've taken the waters at specially arranged off-hour times, as the grounds was only a short ways uphill.
 (If known for sure, management could've posted signs like "Audrey Hepburn Soaked Here" outside various tubrooms.)

-Van Heflin's daughter, Katy, visited with her dad as a girl and reported finding Vanderbilt a most disagreeable man.
+Van Heflin's daughter Katy visited with her dad as a girl and reported finding Vanderbilt a disagreeable man.
+(He later appeared to commit suicide at age 46, in San Francisco.)

 In 1990, Vanderbilt's widow, Louise,then living in Hilo, Hawaii, sold the place for $1.9 million.
 The mansion burned down on the night of January 3rd, 2012, on the wings of the new owner's restoration work.
 Old faulty electrical wiring was deemed the likely culprit.